breadboardengineer1234/QuickNet/docs/types.md

 ```

 ## Instance
 Any Roblox Instance which exists on both client and server.
 Since Instances cannot serialize into buffers, they are passed over the network directly.
-As a result, QuickNet does not have lower CPU or bandwidth usage than default RemoteEvents when sending Instances.
+As a result, QuickNet does not usually have better performance than default RemoteEvents when sending Instances.
+The exception is under heavy load when QuickNet can take advantage of its call batching.

 ## Any
 When using the Any type there is a 1 byte overhead to store the type tag.